One of the most common myths about Japan is that it’s incredibly pricey — but how expensive is Japan really?

 Aman Tokyo, a renowned luxury hotel

-Hotel and ryokan prices can vary dramatically depending on the level of luxury, along with seasonality.
+Hotel and ryokan (traditional inn) prices can vary dramatically depending on the level of luxury, along with seasonality.
 For example, peak seasons like the cherry blossom season are particularly expensive.
-Nowadays, most hotels have dynamic pricing, which fluctuate based on factors including real-time inventory, day of the week, and more.
+Nowadays, most hotels have dynamic pricing, which fluctuates based on factors including real-time inventory, day of the week, and more.

 • Budget hotel: ¥10,000 per night